HoustonRuby/rails_girls/02_lets_get_building/01_change_the_front_page.md

 ![](../images/terminal_fetching_gems.png)

-This means it is looking up for some packages called `gems` to download to our `chirper` folder so that we can use them!
-This might take awhile.
+This means it is looking for some packages - called `gems` - to download to our `chirper` folder so we can use them!
+This might take a while.

 > Ask your coach what `gems` are while you're waiting.